 - Peel off the casing and add the sausage meat to your dish.

 Making sausages can be very rewarding.
 You get amazing tasting meat that’s super fresh and doesn’t have the added fillers.
 I find that some newcomers to sausage making find it daunting trying to understand which casing to use and how to use them.
 My advice is to simply jump in and experiment.
-Learning from your mistakes will help you pick up the art and science of sausage making much quicker that reading what someone else has to say.
+Learning from your mistakes will help you pick up the art and science of sausage making much quicker than reading what someone else has to say.
 So dust off your sausage stuffer and see where this fun pass-time takes you.